-A number of productions are available to rent from the Lyric Opera of Kansas City.
+A number of productions are available to rent from Lyric Opera of Kansas City.
 Below is a listing of the available productions.
-Click the production title for information.
-Contact Tracy Davis-Singh, Director of Production, at (816) 471-4933 or firstname.lastname@example.org for inquiries about rental availability.
+Select the production title below for information.
+For inquiries about rental availability, contact Tracy Davis-Singh, Director of Production, at (816) 471-4933 or email@example.com.

-This new, traditional production of Eugene Onegin is created through a co-production with Hawaii Opera Theatre, Michigan Opera Theatre, Atlanta Opera, and Seattle Opera.
+This new, traditional production of Eugene Onegin was created through a co-production with Hawaii Opera Theatre, Michigan Opera Theatre, Atlanta Opera, and Seattle Opera.

 A new, traditional production with a three minute pause between Act I and Act II.

 “Veteran designer R. Keith Brumley has created a handsome new set for the show, and its warmth, style and psycho-visual impact sometimes kept the eyes and the mind busier than the ears.
 The Parisian hovel of Acts 1 and 4, for example, featured outer walls that angled toward us, giving a claustrophobic feel accentuated by the outward thrust of the window.
 It enhanced the acoustic resonance for the singers, and at the same time it made us feel a bit of the characters’ desperation.
 Even the ‘gay' street of Act 2 seemed intentionally garish, to suggest that beneath all the glitz – and the willfully too-lavish costumes by Martin Pakledinaz – lay poverty and suffering.”–The Independent

 A new and updated production of Don Giovanni from the dark and shadowy streets of Film Noir.
 Glamorous costumes, gritty atmosphere, and the glow of a neon supper club all combine to reveal the classic tale in a new and exciting light.